Lemoncode/svelte-workshop/05-context/README.md

 <slot />
 ```

-Not so bad, but the getContext and setContest are a bit clunky:
+Not so bad, but the getContext and setContext are a bit clunky:

 - You need to setup the right typing.
 - You need to remember the magic string.